 As with any other exercise, it is important that you perform them correctly in order to get the best results and avoid injuries.

-- Grab a dumbbell and grip the weight firmly, but not too tight.
+- Grab a dumbbell and grip it firmly, but not too tight.

 - Stand in a split stance – with one leg forward (the forward leg should be the opposite of the hand you are holding the dumbbell with).
 Place your same side hand on your forward leg to help stabilize yourself.